 3. By Public Transport

-Alternatively, the town of Bled is serviced by two train stations, Lesce-Bled and Bled Jezero that are located on either side of Lake Bled and are serviced by different train lines.
-Coming from Ljubljana, you’ll arrive at Lesce-Bled which is around 4 km from the town center, so you’ll need to take a local bus or taxi to reach it.
+The train is also an option.
+Bled is serviced by two train stations, Lesce-Bled and Bled Jezero, which are located on either side of Lake Bled and serve different train lines.
+Coming from Ljubljana, you’ll arrive at Lesce-Bled, which is around 4 kilometers from the town center, so you’ll need to take a local bus or taxi to reach it.
 The journey takes an hour and costs around €7 each way.

-What To See And Do in Lake Bled
+What to See and Do in Lake Bled

-1. Walk Around Lake Bled
+Walk Around Lake Bled

-2. Row Out to the Island Church
+Row Out to the Island Church

-3. Head to Bled Castle
+Explore Bled Castle

-The other major man-made landmark you need to visit at Lake Bled is the town’s epic clifftop castle.
-On the lake’s northern side.
+The other major man-made landmark you need to visit is the epic clifftop castle on the lake’s northern side.
 Bled Castle is over 1,000 years old, making it the oldest castle in Slovenia and a treasured part of the country’s history.
-Looming 130 meters above the water below.
-Though a sight to see, the medieval castle is not just a pretty feature of Lake Bled, it’s also an interesting attraction to explore all on its own.
+Looming 130 meters above the water, this medieval castle is not just a pretty feature of Lake Bled, but also an interesting attraction in its own right.

-Once you’ve made your way up to Bled Castle, not only are there some wonderful views over the lake toward Bohinj.
+Once you’ve made your way up to Bled Castle, you’ll get some wonderful views over the lake toward Bohinj.
 The castle houses a restaurant and a museum, where you can learn about the history and geography of the region, as well as what life was like here through the ages.
-It costs €11 for entry into the castle and museum.
+Entry to the castle and museum costs €11.

-4. Hike Up to the Mala Osojnica Viewpoint
+Hike to the Mala Osojnica Viewpoint

 Visit Vintgar Gorge

 What To Eat in Lake Bled